poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 The question I ask myself frequently is this: what would my brain be like without all this technology?
 What would my attention span be like?
 Would I have less anxiety?
 What would my days look like without my 90-100 average pickups a day?

-These things I can't know easily, not without leaving my current world.
-However, I can take a guess - my attention span would be higher, my anxiety would be lower, and I would probably feel a bit better every day.
 I'm regularly a bit disgusted with how much of my life seems to be wasted by apps and companies trying to monopolize my time, a disgust that I have little control over and no input on.
 So, I have started taking steps to distance myself from technology.
 I've added friction points to guard myself against the slip into addictive patterns.
 This is a comprehensive guide that I plan on updating as time goes on.

 <!-- More information here on an actual ontology, how to adapt this to your devices but also a more theory level,  of identifying -> eliminating -> retrospective -> repeat  -->
 <!-- You need minimum 1 hour to get any meaningful work done.
 Maybe this isn't true, but pretending that it is helps you protect your time -->